raphael-proust/OGL-SRD5/pages/15.creatures/default.md

 ###### Actions

-***Bites***. *Melee Weapon Attack:* +6 to hit, reach 0 ft., one creature in the swarm's space. *Hit:* 7 (2d6) piercing damage, or 3 (1d6) piercing damage if the swarm has half of its hit points or fewer.
+***Bites***. *Melee Weapon Attack:* +6 to hit, reach 0.0m, one creature in the swarm's space. *Hit:* 7 (2d6) piercing damage, or 3 (1d6) piercing damage if the swarm has half of its hit points or fewer.
 The target must make a DC 10 Constitution saving throw, taking 14 (4d6) poison damage on a failed save, or half as much damage on a successful one.

 ## Swarm of Quippers